nazdridoy/ngpt/docs/overview.md

 - Users who want a convenient CLI tool for quick interactions with language models
 - Projects that require flexibility to work with different LLM providers
 - Applications that need to generate and potentially execute shell commands or code snippets
+- Building custom AI-powered command-line tools using the CLI framework capabilities
+- Automating tasks like code generation, text rewriting, and documentation generation

 ## Supported Providers